Is the website displaying in the correct language? Please confirm or select a different language.

 Rice Lake’s Accredited Laboratories

-Rice Lake’s metrology lab in Rice Lake, Wisconsin was the first independent laboratory to achieve accreditation through NVLAP.
-Rice Lake’s other mass lab in Concord, California has also received accreditation through NVLAP, and both labs are accredited through A2LA.
-Rice Lake participates in proficiency testing annually, conducts onsite document review as well as management review.
+Rice Lake’s metrology lab in Rice Lake, Wisconsin (NVLAP Lab Code 105001-0) was the first independent laboratory to achieve accreditation through NVLAP.
+Rice Lake’s other mass lab in Concord, California (NVLAP Lab Code 600169-0) has also received accreditation through NVLAP, and both labs are accredited through A2LA.
+Rice Lake participates in proficiency testing annually, conducts onsite document reviews as well as management reviews.
 All calibrations take place in a controlled environment in an Echelon Class I, Class II or Class III laboratory.
 Rice Lake’s calibration labs have direct traceability to NIST, ensuring certified weights meet the user’s exact specifications.

 Not all calibrations are the same.
 For more accurate results, calibrate with Rice Lake’s metrology laboratories.